tonimelisma/mail/ARCHITECTURE.md

 * **User Experience:** Provide a seamless, performant, and visually appealing interface that works smoothly online and offline.
 Ensure users have access to a significant portion of their recent mail data even without connectivity.
+Download status for message bodies and attachments is clearly indicated with smooth transitions and retry options for errors.
 * **Modern Android Practices:** Leverage Kotlin, Jetpack Compose, Coroutines, Flow, Hilt, Room, and WorkManager.
 * **Security:** Ensure secure handling of user credentials and data, particularly OAuth tokens.